airbytehq/airbyte/docs/deploying-airbyte/local-deployment.md

 ## Troubleshooting

-**I have a MacBook with M1 chip, is it possible to run Airbyte?**
+**I have a Mac with the M1 chip.
+Is it possible to run Airbyte?**

-Some users using MacBook with M1 chip are facing some problems running Airbyte.
+Some users using Macs with an M1 chip are facing some problems running Airbyte.
-The problem is related with the chip and docker.
+The problem is related with the chip and Docker.
+We're following the problem on this [issue](https://github.com/airbytehq/airbyte/issues/2017).
-There is some [documentation](https://docs.docker.com/docker-for-mac/apple-silicon/) on Docker website.
+If you can run Airbyte using Apple MacBook with the M1 chip, let us know, the community will appreciate it.

-If you can run Airbyte using Apple MacBook with M1, let us know, the community will appreciate it.
+**Other issues**

 If you encounter any issues, just connect to our [Slack](https://slack.airbyte.io).
 Our community will help!
 We also have a [FAQ](../faq/technical-support.md) section in our docs for common problems.